AlephAlpha/Nekomata/doc/Builtins.md

 ### `reverse` (`↔`, `1 -> 1`)

-Reverse a list or a string.
+Reverse a list.

 If the argument is a number, it is converted to a range from 0 to that number minus 1.

 ### `prefix` (`p`, `1 -> 1`)

-Get a prefix of a list or a string.
+Get a prefix of a list.

 If the argument is a number, it is converted to a range from 0 to that number minus 1.